 In 1981 Korchnoi turned 50, but yet again qualified to play Karpov.
 That match was dubbed the “Massacre in Merano” as Korchnoi fell to a 6:2 defeat in the Italian town, although chess events were overshadowed by the imprisonment of his son.
 The next cycle signaled a changing of the guard, as Korchnoi lost to the young Garry Kasparov.

-While he never again managed to challenge for the title, Korchnoi has remained active and strong in competitive chess long after his peers retired.
-At the age of 80 he told an interviewer he continues to work on chess four hours a day, and his latter achievements include winning the World Senior Championship in 2006 and the Swiss Championship in 2009 and 2011.
+While he never again managed to challenge for the title, Korchnoi remained active and strong in competitive chess long after his peers retired.
+At the age of 80 he told an interviewer he continued to work on chess four hours a day, and his later achievements included winning the World Senior Championship in 2006 and the Swiss Championship in 2009 and 2011.

 In 2012 Korchnoi suffered a stroke, but remained indomitable, returning to play competitive chess in a wheelchair before passing away at the age of 85.